geonetwork/geonetwork-ui/docs/reference/state-management.md

 As you could have several searches within the application, search state is not a singleton, there is no unique service to handle the search state.

-You have to initiate one state per search you want to have (eg feeds, search, etc...)
+You have to initiate one state per search you want to have (e.g. feeds, search, etc...)

 ### Search containers